npfoss/drsp/README.md

 # ddocs
-Decentralized document collaboration built on IPFS, libp2p, delta-crdt, and Vue
+A decentralized real-time multiplayer game built on IPFS, libp2p, and delta-crdt

 ## installation